- Harvard University, Doctor of Jurisprudence, 1989

 - West Virginia University, Bachelor of Science: Engineer of

-INDEPENDENT EXPERT US COAL INDUSTRY BANKRUPTCY REORGANIZATIONS, 2015 - PRESENT:
+INDEPENDENT EXPERT US ENERGY INDUSTRY BANKRUPTCY REORGANIZATIONS, 2015 - PRESENT:

 BLACKACRELLC has been selected as the Independent Expert to the Unsecured Creditors